Aberdeen Dad Vail Regatta

-Boathouse Row, a serious of Victorian boathouses located along the southern end of Kelly Drive, just north of the Philadelphia Museum of Art.
+Check out Boathouse Row, a series of Victorian boathouses located along the southern end of Kelly Drive, just north of the Philadelphia Museum of Art.

 The Dad Vail is great for picnicking — so pack up your basket and spend a gorgeous spring day along the banks of the Schuylkill River.

 Vail’s strong beliefs and passion for the sport ushered in the modern day Dad Vail Regatta and continue to inspire the colleges and universities that come to compete.